hardscrabble/hardscrabble.github.io/_posts/2015-04-25-time-zones-are-still-the-worst.md

 where I anxiously remind myself to update it.

-By stating that I was publishing a post at 15:53 UTC as opposed to 15:53 EDT, I was effectively backdating it, which I makes it sort earlier in RSS feeds.
+By stating that I was publishing a post at 15:53 UTC as opposed to 15:53 EDT, I was effectively backdating it, which makes it sort earlier in RSS feeds.
 One of my favorite blogs, [The Setup][3], doesn't supply times at all, only dates, so whenever a new interview arrives, it arrives buried below all of the day's posts, which I find mildly inconvenient.
 It pains me to know I've caused something of the same, and I apologize.